birdandhike.com logo

 Malheur National Wildlife Refuge

-Bird viewing blind overlooking shallow pond (view NW)
+Bird viewing blind overlooking dry pond during fall (view NW)

 Malheur National Wildlife Refuge